Obtaining approval for your study plan

 The general remarks that have been made in connection to research internship are valid for profile internships, too.
 That is, you can add personal learning objectives.
 Moreover, all items on the assessment form should be scored for the internship to be completed successfully.

-NOTE: Rules, regulations and your rights are best formulated in the Onderwijs- en Examenregeling at Examinations and regulations.
+NOTE: As stated in the preface the rules and regulations are best formulated in the Onderwijs- en Examenregeling at Examinations and regulations.
 Therefore, no rights can be derived from the contents of this prospectus!